MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

     Adding acl 00000000-0000-0000-0000-000000000000 to 58 search documents
     ```

-1. Optionally, use the following command to verify your permissions is listed for the file in Azure AI Search.
+1. Optionally, use the following command to verify your permission is listed for the file in Azure AI Search.

     ```bash
     ./scripts/manageacl.sh \